-We are a British company and as such subjected to the new Anti-Bribery and Corruption legislation in the UK which is attributable to businesses owned by UK companies but not situated in the UK.
+We are a Kenyan company and as such subjected to the new Anti-Bribery and Corruption legislation in the country.

-Various policies and procedures have been rolled out to ensure compliance with this UK legislation.
+Various policies and procedures have been rolled out to ensure compliance with this legislation.

-We also participated in the development of the Code of Ethics for Business in Kenya and were among the pioneer companies to have adopted the code.
+We also participated in the implementation of the Code of Ethics for Business in Kenya and were among the pioneer companies to have adopted the code.